Context

 Team

-SOLIDARITÉS INTERNATIONAL has been present in the Atacora department in northern Benin since 2023, alongside its partner Havre de Paix.
-In close coordination with local authorities and decentralized government services, SOLIDARITÉS INTERNATIONAL has developed a multisectoral strategy to respond to the growing influx of displaced persons and refugees fleeing insecurity on the border with Burkina Faso.
+SOLIDARITÉS INTERNATIONAL has been present since 2023 in the Atacora department, in northern Benin. s, the NGO has developed a multi-sectoral strategy to respond to the growing influx of displaced people and refugees, fleeing insecurity at the borders of Burkina Faso:

-- immediate support for newly displaced populations, through the distribution of 1,201 multisectoral kits (non-food items, hygiene, food) within 72 hours of learning of the displacement, as well as cash transfers to enable households to meet their basic needs.
-These actions are coupled with the detection of protection cases and psychosocial support (PSP), carried out by joint SOLIDARITÉS INTERNATIONAL/Handicap International teams.
+- Immediate support to newly displaced populations by distributing 1,365 multi-sectoral kits (non-food items, hygiene, food) within 72 hours of becoming aware of the displacement, as well as cash transfers enabling households to meet their essential needs.
+These actions are coupled with the detection of protection cases and psychosocial support (PSP).

-- strengthening the resilience of affected populations, with planned support for income-generating activities targeting women and the most vulnerable groups, in synergy with existing cash transfers (from 2025).
+- Strengthening the resilience of affected populations, with support for income-generating activities, targeting women and the most vulnerable groups, in synergy with existing cash transfers.

 Institutional and private financial partners CDCS, DG ECHO